apathor/cz/README.md

 ```
 cz [OPTIONS] < LINES
-Select a line from input with an appropriate tool.
+Select a line from input with an available tool.

 cz [OPTIONS] [PLUGIN] [ARGS ...]
 Run a plugin to select something application specific.